Sarthakatha-Studios/minimal-engine-cpp/README.md

 # A Minimal Game Engine in C++20

 This is a template repository, and can be forked to build custom games in ``raylib`` without any dependency hell or compilation headaches.
 The sample icon has been sourced from [Hieroglyphs by Ahmad Najiullah](https://icon-icons.com/pack/Hieroglyphs/2396).
+The libraries are linked statically, so you only need to provide your ``assets`` directory with the builds.

 ## External Dependencies